yagyaxt1068/legendary-broccoli/index.md

 ## Immigration and Refugee Protection Act, 2002

 The IRPA was enacted in 2002 and updated the legislation regarding immigration, with a special focus on refugees.
-As part of it, a simplified refugee appeal process was proposed.
+As part of it, a simplified refugee appeal process was proposed to help alleviate the load on the courts caused by the Singh decision.
+However, it hasn't been fully implemented.

 # Part 2: History of Canadian immigration

 ![image](https://imgs.xkcd.com/comics/five_minute_comics_part_4.png)